 They give to each other in incredible ways.
-For instance, my daughter Rachel is planning on entering the convent next year and she knows that if that all plays out, she won’t (physically) be around for Eric's kids.
+For instance, my daughter Rachel is discerning the religious life and she knows that if that all plays out, she won’t (physically) be around for Eric's kids.
 How did she handle that?
 Rachel bought a rocker for Eric and future wife, Jessica, and is taking the year to pray in that rocker for their future children.

 I did not think of that.
 Rachel did.
 And she gave a huge eternal gift to her sibling.